 · Scalability.
 Spikes in usage due to unforseen circumstances can sometimes bring business technology to a halt.
 The superior flexibility of cloud computing means easier scaling of resources to deal with sudden changes — meaning fewer problems and happier customers.

 The increased role of AI and automation in finance means changing roles for traditional roles like accounting.
+Traditional accounting is now replaced by cloud-based accounting tools such as Quickbooks pro hosting using a cloud desktop from DaaS providers.
 As virtual assistants and AI grow more sophisticated and automation of processes commonly performed by humans grows more prominent, digital and human laborers must learn to work side-by-side.
 Though some fear existing finance jobs might be eliminated by automation, statistics show jobs for financial analysts are growing steadily.
 Rather than being eliminated outright, skilled financial workers with the savvy to adapt will see their jobs become more sophisticated and strategic in nature.
 Technical skills such as literacy with financial software packages will become more important than ever.

 Businesses of every stripe are using big data to anticipate customer needs, predict customer behavior, prevent fraud, analyze risks, and glean useful real-time analytics from the mountains of data produced on a daily basis.
 The financial world is no exception to this changing data landscape.
 To stay competitive, tomorrow’s businesses will need a comprehensive data strategy and a platform to securely handle their data needs.